DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Experiments

 \subsection{Implementation Details and Evaluation Metrics}

 To preprocess the fundus images, we first remove the uninformative black background, and then pad and resize the cropped image region to $512\times512$.
 We simultaneously perform normalization and data augmentation on the input images of the main branch and the vessel branch.
-To train our Bilateral-ViT model, we generate circular fovea segmentation masks from the annotated fovea coordinates.
-During inference, we obtain a probabilistic map from the model's output by applying the sigmoid function.
-The final fovea location coordinates are obtained by calculating the median coordinates of all pixels in the map.
+To train our DSFN model, we generate circular fovea segmentation masks {as the ground-truth} from the annotated fovea coordinates.
+During the inference process, we employ the sigmoid function on the decoder's output to acquire the segmentation map of the foveal region.
+The final fovea location coordinates are obtained by calculating the median values of all pixels in the map.

 All experiments are implemented in PyTorch and conducted on one NVIDIA GeForce RTX TITAN GPU.
 We use the Adam optimizer~\cite{kingma2014adam} with a batch size of 2.
-The loss function is a combination of dice loss and binary cross-entropy.
-The experimental setup for the Bilateral-ViT architectures on \texttt{Messidor} and \texttt{PALM} datasets is the same as reported in~\cite{song2022bilateral}.
-For our proposed Bilateral-Fuser, we set the initial learning rate to $1e^{-3}$, which is gradually decayed to $1e^{-9}$ using the CosineAnnealingLR strategy over 300 epochs on \texttt{Messidor} and \texttt{PALM}.
-For the \texttt{Tisu} dataset, we set the initial learning rate to $6e^{-5}$ for all related experiments.
+The loss function {for predicted segmentation map and ground-truth} is a summation of dice loss and binary cross-entropy.
+The experimental setup for the DSFN architectures {and the splitting of training and test sets on the \texttt{Messidor} and \texttt{PALM} datasets follow the identical approach} as previously reported in~\cite{song2022bilateral,xie2020end}.
+For our proposed DSFN, we set the initial learning rate to $1e^{-3}$, which is gradually decayed to $1e^{-9}$ using the CosineAnnealingLR strategy over 300 epochs on \texttt{Messidor} and \texttt{PALM}.
+For the \texttt{Tisu} dataset, we set the initial learning rate to $6e^{-5}$ for all related experiments. {To reduce overfitting, we adopt a data augmentation strategy to increase the diversity of training data (Details can be found in APPENDIX B).
+In addition, Xavier weight initialization is utilized for MLP weights in MHSA layers, and normal weight initialization is utilized for MLP biases in MHSA layers.}